-The Columbia Encyclopedia (Columbia University Press) included Dietrich among their 8 most noted magicians of the late 20th century.
+The Columbia Encyclopedia (Columbia University Press) included Dietrich among their eight most noted magicians of the late 20th century.

 She was a founder of New York's Magic Towne House, a magic show spot in New York City.
-For many years she held the Houdini Seances in New York as a tribute to the legendary magician, continuing a tradition started by Houdini's wife and perpetuated by Walter B. Gibson.
-She currently heads up the Houdini Museum in Scranton, Pennsylvania where she performs on a regular basis.
+For many years she held Houdini Seances in New York as a tribute to the legendary magician, continuing a tradition started by Houdini's wife, and perpetuated by Walter B. Gibson.
+She currently heads up the Houdini Museum in Scranton, Pennsylvania, where she performs on a regular basis.

 Television shows in which she has appeared

 - The World's Greatest Escapes a Home Box Office Special starring Tony Curtis

 - The Tom Snyder Show along with Kiss